 How to Prevent Packet Sniffing Attack | Reasons and Prevention Process

 As days go by, the world of information and technology is expanding.
-The security system and application of tech devices also getting smarter day by day.
+The security system and applications of tech devices also getting smarter day by day.
 With this, the hackers also getting smarter, they are discovering new tricky techniques to hack a system, device, or server.
-Packet sniffing is one of the latest tricky techniques that could be a constant threat to any device, server, and system.
-Though packet sniffing can be used for both good and bad purposes, cybercriminals only use it for malicious purposes.

 Packet Sniffing Attack